langalex/couch_potato/README.md

 ### Introduction

 This is a basic tutorial on how to use Couch Potato.
-If you want to know all the details feel free to read the specs.
+If you want to know all the details feel free to read the specs and the [rdocs](http://rdoc.info/projects/langalex/couch_potato).

 #### Save, load objects